enhavo/enhavo-demo/README.md

 DATABASE_URL=mysql://db_user:db_password@127.0.0.1:3306/db_name?serverVersion=5.7
 ```

-If you your database not exists yat you can create it by following command
+If your database doesn't exist yet, you can create it by following command

 ```
 $ bin/console doctrine:database:create
 ```

-Then execute following commands to make get ready
+Then execute this commands to get ready

 ```
 $ yarn routes:dump